67P/kredits-web/README.md

   * `npm run dao:address` in the kredits-contracts repo to find your address
   * `KREDITS_KERNEL_ADDRESS=<0xYOURADDRESS> npm run start:local`

+#### 4. Metamask network

+Switch the network in Metamask to "Custom RPC" with the RPC URL `http://localhost:7545`.

 #### IPFS

 Install IPFS with your favorite package manager and run